The US Water Alliance staff draws on cross-sector experience from diverse disciplines to advance a one water future.

 Scott Berry is the Director of Policy and Government Affairs for the US Water Alliance.
 He leads the Alliance's engagement on policy issues out of their Washington DC office.
 Previously, he was Director of the Utility Infrastructure Division, Environment, and Trade at the Associated General Contractors of America.
 There he spent 9 years as their head lobbyist on water infrastructure and water policy issues and member services lead for water, sewer, power, telecom, and underground construction.
 He has served on the Water Infrastructure Network, the Sustainable Water Infrastructure Coalition, the Common Ground Alliance, and the Waters Advocacy Coalition.

 Megan Demit is a Program Associate at the US Water Alliance.
 She works on a number of Alliance programs, including Advancing One Water Through Arts and Culture, the National Blue Ribbon Commission for Onsite Non-potable Water Systems, and An Equitable Water Future.
 Megan also provides support for fund development, operations, and communications.
-Megan is a graduate of College of the Holy Cross in Worcester, MA where she earned a degree in sociology.
+Megan is a graduate of College of the Holy Cross in Worcester, MA where she studied sociology and studio art.
 An East Coast native, she moved to San Francisco last year and enjoys teaching yoga and riding her bike through SF's many hills.

 For more than a decade, Abigail has worked with communications and media at the intersection of politics, campaigns, and advocacy.
 Prior to her work with Value of Water and the Alliance, Abigail was a Vice President at SKDKnickerbocker, where she served as a communications consultant for several political candidates, issue advocacy campaigns, and clients in need of crisis-management.
 During her time at SKDK, she developed a specialty in the transportation and infrastructure space.
 She also served in the official office of Congressman Dan Maffei (D-NY) and Governor Eliot Spitzer and worked on several political campaigns before joining SKDKnickerbocker.
 Abigail is a graduate of the University of Virginia and a native of Pittsburgh, Pennsylvania, a city famous for its three rivers.